 Selling a second home vs. selling a primary residence

-When selling a primary home, the seller generally doesn’t have to worry about paying taxes on any profits — the IRS allows a single homeowner to forego taxes on up to $250,000 gained from the sale, and a married couple can exclude up to $500,000.
+When selling a primary home, the seller generally doesn’t have to worry about paying taxes on profits — up to a certain point.
+The IRS allows a single-filer homeowner to forgo paying taxes on up to $250,000 gained from the sale, and a married couple can exclude up to $500,000 in profit.

 What are capital gains taxes?

-- Short-term capital gains tax: This is a tax on any profits from the sale of a property that you’ve owned for one year or less.
-For short-term properties, you’ll pay the same tax rate as you would for your ordinary income.
+- Short-term capital gains tax.
+This is a tax on any profits from the sale of a property that you’ve owned for one year or less.
+For short-term properties, you’ll typically pay the same tax rate as you would for your ordinary income.

-- Long-term capital gains tax: If you’ve owned your second home for more than a year, you’ll pay a long-term capital gains tax between 0% and 20%, depending on your earnings.
+- Long-term capital gains tax.
+If you’ve owned your second home for more than a year, you’ll typically pay a long-term capital gains tax between 0% and 20%, depending on your earnings.
 According to the IRS, property owners will pay a 15% tax unless they exceed the higher income level.

-However, a net capital gain tax rate of 20% applies to the extent that your taxable income exceeds the thresholds set for the 15% capital gain rate.
+In 2022, a net capital gain tax rate of 20% applies if your taxable income exceeds the thresholds set for the 15% capital gain rate.